 Public school districts in Nevada include (without limitation):

-For a more complete listing of Nevada public schools and school districts, see the Nevada Department of Education, Nevada Schools and Districts Information.
+For more information, see the Nevada Department of Education, Nevada Schools and Districts Information.

 As a condition of Nevada’s sovereign immunity waiver, there is a $100,000 cap on damages for negligent acts by public employees.
-Additionally, victims of school employee negligence cannot recover punitive damages in Nevada.1
+Additionally, victims of school employee negligence cannot recover punitive damages.1

-If the school is private, however, these limitations on damages do not apply.
+If the educational institution is private, however, these limitations on damages do not apply.

 Just as importantly, there is no cap on damages in the case of intentional wrongful acts by school employees.
 There is also no limit to the amount of punitive damages that can be recovered for intentional wrongs.

-However, as discussed below, there are limitations on when a school can be held responsible for an employee’s intentional wrongdoing.
+However, as discussed below, there are limitations on when an educational institution can be held responsible for an employee’s intentional wrongdoing.

 A school or district commits negligent hiring, retention or supervision when: